Solo Cup Company: History

-In the 1970s, Hulseman's son, Robert Leo Hulseman, came up with the now-ubiquitous (in the United States), red Solo cup.
-The red Solo cups are made of thick, molded polystyrene.
+In the 1970s, Hulseman's son, Robert Leo Hulseman, came up with the now-ubiquitous red Solo cup.
+It initially was produced in peach, yellow, and blue as well, but red sold best.
+The cups are made of thick, molded polystyrene.
 They are known for being able to withstand drops, easily stackable, and disposable while price accessible.
-Their characteristic red color may conceal the drinking contents.
+Robert replaced his father as president in 1980.
+In 1986, the company filed a patent for its iconic Solo Traveler lid.
+It was designed to accommodate the nose and lip of a drinker, while also providing enough room for foamed drinks.
+In 1987, Solo gained Starbucks as a customer, supplying the coffee shop with plastic dome lids.